 ‘A very special place’: Among its many treasures, the landscape includes wildflowers and wildlife.
 Below, buffalo made their way across one of the roads.
 North Dakota has more than 11,000 producing oil wells, and the state’s oil and gas division estimates capacity for 60,000 more, with drilling continuing for at least 20 years.
 At times at some vistas, Naylor said a park visitor could see more than 20 natural gas flares shining in the distance.

-Fighting to keep the oil boom out of North Dakota park
+Aug.
+17: Fighting to keep the oil boom out of N.D. park

 - Article by: Pam Louwagie